 Photo and animation by Ryan Chylinski (@sciencetripper) / courtesy of Spaceflight Insider

-An animated closeup of the SpaceX Falcon Heavy rocket which flight which launched on February 6, 2018 from Kennedy Space Center in Cape Canaveral, FL from the historic launchpad, 39A.
+An animated closeup of the SpaceX Falcon Heavy rocket which launched on February 6, 2018 from Kennedy Space Center in Cape Canaveral, FL from the historic launchpad, 39A.

 A sensation came over me: a realization that I’m experiencing the beginning of a new era in human innovation and exploration.
 All of human history flashed before my eyes as I watched this unnatural event take place.
 Not long ago, we discovered tools.
 Over time, we continued to innovate and eventually built technology that could lift us to the stars.
 Mentally, I stepped outside of the situation and looked down on myself in this moment: “How did I get here?”
 That’s when the tears hit me — a high school dropout with no formal science education to speak of — inspired by Bill Nye: The Science Guy and astronauts who left and then returned to this tiny world to share a new perspective.
 How did I make it to the forefront of human exploration?
 It was at this moment that I heard Bill yell:

 “IT’S SO POWERFUL!
 MY SLACKS… MY SHIRT… IT’S VIBRATING!”